Fearless (Tim Curry album)

-Fearless is the second album by the English actor/singer Tim Curry.
-Released in 1979, it was his most commercially successful album, reaching #53 on the U.S. Billboard 200 album chart.
+Fearless is the second studio album by the English actor and singer Tim Curry, released on 28 June 1979 by A&M Records.
+It was his most commercially successful album, reaching No. 53 on the US Billboard 200.

-Unlike his first album which consisted of cover versions, Fearless was composed almost entirely of original songs, mostly written by Curry with producers Michael Kamen and former Lou Reed collaborator Dick Wagner.
+Unlike his first album, which consisted of cover versions, Fearless was composed almost entirely of original songs, mostly written by Curry with producers Michael Kamen and former Lou Reed collaborator Dick Wagner.

-A single, "I Do the Rock", became Curry's most successful in the United States, reaching the Billboard Hot 100.
+A single, "I Do the Rock", became Curry's most successful in the United States, peaking at number 91 on the Billboard Hot 100.
 "Paradise Garage" was also released as a 7" and 12" single in certain countries.

-"No Love on the Street" was covered by Joe Bonamassa on his 2011 album Dust Bowl.
+"No Love on the Street" was covered by Joe Bonamassa on his 2011 album, Dust Bowl.
+He said, "This is the last song we recorded for the album.
+We needed one more oddball choice, and Kevin came up with this track, which was written by Michael Kamen and Tim Curry...
+Again, it’s a bit of a weird choice, but that’s why I like it so much."

 Critical reception

 The Globe and Mail wrote that "Curry is definitely a better interpreter of other people's material than he is a songwriter."